Call or Text Today! 734-846-8358

 Understanding Tenant Rights in Michigan

 In Michigan, tenants have specific rights that must be respected during the sale of a rental property.
-According to Michigan law, tenants are entitled to:
+According to Michigan law, tenants are generally entitled to:

-- Lease Continuation: If a tenant has a fixed-term lease, they generally have the right to remain in the property until the lease expires, even if the property is sold.
+• Lease Continuation: If a tenant has a fixed-term lease, they generally have the right to remain in the property until the lease expires, even if the property is sold.

 Steps to Selling a Rental Property with Tenants